ondrejsabrnak/ACA-realizace/README.md

 - Clear book list display with search functionality
 - Detailed book pages with graphical progress display
 - Forms for adding and editing books and reading records
+  - Real-time ISBN validation (format, checksum, and uniqueness)
+  - Support for both ISBN-10 and ISBN-13 formats
+  - Validation feedback in form controls
 - Multi-language support (Czech, English)
 - Visual indicators for reading status and progress
 - Toast notifications for user feedback